-- A. All development proposals should aim to protect existing habitats and species, including hedgerows and mature trees.
-In particular, developments required to deliver measurable biodiversity net gain (a minimum of 10%) that propose the removal or reduction of existing habitats will be expected to deliver biodiversity net gain on site. - B. The incorporation of design features into new development that encourages local wildlife and biodiversity to thrive will be supported.
+- A. All development should protect existing habitats and species, including hedgerows and mature trees.
+In particular, developments required to deliver measurable biodiversity net gain (a minimum of 10%) that propose the removal or reduction of existing habitats will be expected to deliver biodiversity net gain on site. - B. Where possible, development should incorporate design features that encourages local wildlife and biodiversity to thrive.
 This includes the use of green roofs, swift bricks and hedgehog-friendly fencing. - C. Development should be designed to retain trees, shrubs and hedgerows of arboricultural, habitat and amenity value on-site and to conserve and enhance connectivity to the wider green and blue infrastructure networks.
 The fragmentation of wildlife habitats and corridors should be avoided, with development expected to improve ecological connectivity across the landscape.
-Where this is accompanied by new planting, this should consist of native species of trees, shrubs and grasses. - D. Development is required to implement the principles of Sustainable Urban Drainage (SuDs) and natural flood management techniques, which will enhance biodiversity and ecosystems.
-Flood mitigation shall have a natural character whilst ensuring that it is able to fulfil its primary function, as well as offering other benefits including water quality, amenity/recreational areas and biodiversity benefits.
+Where this is accompanied by new planting, this should consist of native species of trees, shrubs and grasses.